afishberg/e190/lab02.md

 The current firmware code is hosted in this repo.
 A [link](https://github.com/afishberg/e190/blob/master/Controller/Controller.ino) to it can be found here.

 I will revise this code in the future once I incorporate my new hardware.
-Additionally, I may clean up a few things to make the code cleaner to follow.
+Additionally, I may clean up a few things to make the code cleaner to follow and write more documentation, since it is currently pretty minimal.